Brindavana: Release

-Brindavana was released on 26 September in more than 190 theaters; the box office over 50 days was around 17 crore.
+Brindavana was released on 26 September in more than 190 theaters.
 Some other films, including Sakkare, Sweety Nanna Jodi, and Dilwala postponed their release to avoid clashing with it.

 The satellite telecast rights were offered up to a price of ₹5.40 crore, making it the second highest-priced Kannada-language film.

 Critical reception

 A critic from The Times of India wrote that the director "has excellently mixed comedy, action, sentiments and romance with rich lively narration that perfectly suits the character of Darshan".

 Twenty-five days celebration

 On the 25th day after the film's release there was a grand celebration in Gandhinagar Narthaki theatre (the main theatre of Brindavana).
 A blood donation camp was held, with Darshan, Milana, director Madesh, and others in attendance.
 Darshan's fans announced some days before on social networking sites that he would be there; there was such a large crowd that police came to disperse them and blocked all traffic.
 The theater was damaged; producer Srinivasamurthy paid the resulting costs.